Why Students Hate Math: Solve the “I Hate Math” Problem

 - Social Media

-How do we keep students engaged?
+Step 2: How do we keep students engaged?

 Research shows that “inquiry-based instructions generate the interest and excitement needed to set students up for a lifetime of curiosity and self-driven learning, the hallmarks of success in the new economy”.
+STEM Education is built on the principle of learning through discovery and self-driven learning.
+Asking questions is encouraged and students are shown that solutions to problems come from various sources.
+The “I hate math” mentality is challenged when students are allowed to use their talents and skills to solve problems.

 The best part about watching students struggle and work through a math concept is to see their creativity and hear their discoveries.
 Each student learns differently, and there isn’t one way to teach math, so we should let students discover what works best for them.